Starbucks: Food bank donations

 Since 2010, Starbucks has been donating leftover pastries in the United States to local food banks through a food collection service named Food Donation Connection.
 In March 2016, Starbucks unveiled a five-year plan to donate 100 percent of unsold food from its 7,600 company-operated stores in the U.S. to local food banks and pantries.
-Perishable food will be transported in refrigerated trucks to area food banks through the company's partnerships with the Food Donation Connection and Feeding America.
+Perishable food would be transported in refrigerated trucks to area food banks through the company's partnerships with the Food Donation Connection and Feeding America.
 This program, called FoodShare, is expected to provide up to 50 million meals over the next five years.
 As of 2017, the program was in 10 different markets, including New York City.
 In New York, Starbucks works with Feeding America and City Harvest, both non-profits, to donate food from 45 locations.
 It plans to expand the program to all 305 Manhattan stores.
 In September 2019, 60% of Starbucks stores are participating in FoodShare.
 This level of participation contributed to 20 million meals served to those in need.

 Cage-free eggs

 In 2008, Starbucks announced a comprehensive new animal welfare policy banning many inhumane farming practices, including the caging of hens.
 In 2009, they established a buying preference in North America to use industry best practices for animal husbandry and processing, including egg production.

-In 2015, Starbucks made a public announcement that they will switch to 100% cage-free eggs by 2020.
+In 2015, Starbucks made a public announcement that they would switch to 100% cage-free eggs by 2020.
 However, later, the company altered its commitment to just company-owned locations, excluding around 40% of its licensed restaurants.

 In 2018, Starbucks committed to reaching the goal of using 100% cage-free eggs and egg products in company-operated stores globally by 2020, including Starbucks branded products and those supplied to licensed partners in the North America.
 They stated their goal to be for all their products to meet high quality and ethical standards, with a commitment to social responsibility standards with animal welfare as a primary focus.

 Organizations such as World Animal Protection and Compassion in World Farming have stated that Starbucks has not shown any demonstrable improvement in animal welfare since 2012.
 According to the Humane Society of the United States, Starbucks no longer qualifies as having an actual cage-free commitment.